macbookandrew/cf7-google-analytics/README.md

 ### How do I set a goal in Google Analytics? ###

+**Note:** these instructions are provided for reference and may become out of date if Google Analytics changes their feature set or labels.

 1. Click on “Admin” in your Google Analytics account menubar
 1. In the right-most column (“View”), click on “Goals”
 1. Click on the “+ New Goal” button